Solanum carolinense: Habitat

-These plants can be found growing in pastures, roadsides, railroad margins, and in disturbed areas and waste ground.
-They grow to about 1 m tall, but are typically shorter, existing as subshrubs.
-They prefer full sun, but can tolerate both wet or dry conditions.
+Solanum carolinense can be found growing in pastures, roadsides, railroad margins, and in disturbed areas and waste ground.
+They can grow to about 1 m tall, but are typically shorter, existing as subshrubs.
+They prefer full sun, and can tolerate both wet or dry conditions.
 They grow readily in sandy or loamy soils, and may also tolerate a wide range of soil types.
 They are most vigorous and most likely to become weedy or aggressive on disturbed sites, but can also be found in less disturbed habitats.

 Faunal associations and diseases

-Bumble bees pollinate the flowers of this species.
+Bumble bees pollinate the flowers of Solanum carolinense.

 At least thirty-two insects, as well as the meadow vole Microtus pennsylvanicus, have been recorded feeding on this species in Virginia alone.
 The caterpillars of the Synanthedon rileyana moth and the Manduca sexta (tobacco hornworm) moth feed on the plant.
 Manduca sexta moths prefer inbred plants to outbred plants.
-The beetle Leptinotarsa juncta specializes on this plant, and the beetle Epitrix fuscula (eggplant flea beetle) eats it as well.
+Leptinotarsa juncta (the false potato beetle) specializes on this plant, and Epitrix fuscula (the eggplant flea beetle) eats it as well.
 These two beetles are its two primary herbivores, and can reduce fruit production by as much as 75% relative to plants protected from all insects.
-Anthonomus nigrinus feeds on the flowers, and Trichobaris trinotata bores into the stems.
+Anthonomus nigrinus (the potato bud weevil) feeds on the flowers, and Trichobaris trinotata (the potato stalk borer) bores into the stems.
 This plant is also eaten by Leptinotarsa decemlineata (the Colorado potato beetle) and has been recorded as being eaten at very low rates by pupae of an unidentified species of the family Gelechiidae.

 False potato beetle larvae consuming horsenettle.
 The leaves contain embedded leaf prickles that extend through the leaf protecting it from many herbivores.

 Parasitic nematodes of the genus Pratylenchus have been found on lesions on its roots, however causing little damage.
 The fungus Rhizoctonia solani was found causing root rot, particularly under wet conditions in plants damaged by trampling.
 The plant is also affected by powdery mildew species such as Podosphaera solanacearum.

 Fruits are eaten by a variety of native animals, including ring-necked pheasant, bobwhite, wild turkey, and striped skunk.
 Most mammals avoid eating the stems and leaves due to both the spines and toxicity of the plant.